agarrharr/awesome-cli-apps/readme.md

 - [xiringuito](https://github.com/ivanilves/xiringuito) - A "poor man's VPN".
 An SSH-based "VPN" that's easy to install, but with slower performance than a real VPN.
 - [nasa-cli](https://github.com/xxczaki/nasa-cli) - Download NASA Picture of the Day from your terminal.
 - [googlr](https://github.com/Camji55/googlr) - Search Google from the command line.

+### Emoji

+- [emoj](https://github.com/sindresorhus/emoj) - Find relevant emoji from text on the command-line.
+- [emoji-finder](https://github.com/dematerializer/emoji-finder) - Quickly find and copy emoji to the clipboard via the command-line.
 - [oji](https://github.com/xxczaki/oji) - Interactive text emoji maker.

 ## Other Awesome Lists